Podemos (Spanish political party): Social issues

 Podemos has been described as a progressive party.
 The party considers itself egalitarian, secularist, anti-racist, anti-fascist and environmentalist.

 The party is strongly feminist and has advocated for feminism as a subject in schools.
 The party supports abortion being legal, even without parental consent.
 On the matter of prostitution, the party is split between abolitionists and those seeking to better regulate prostitution.

 Podemos supports LGBT rights.
 The party is responsible for the Ley Trans, a law focused on gender self-determination and trans rights that has created a rift in the government.

 Podemos supports the right to vote for immigrants, particularly Moroccans, as part of their "political rights", and the party has called for the regularisation of over half a million of illegal immigrants.
-According to Okdiario, Podemos "tries to revitalise its electoral expectations in a coveted voting camp: the immigrant one".

 Podemos supports legalising and regulating cannabis in Spain.
 The party also supported the legalisation of euthanasia, which was legalised in Spain in March 2021.

 Economy

-Podemos opposes economic inequality and is opposed to capitalism, particularly the neoliberal kind.
+Podemos opposes economic inequality and is opposed to capitalism, such as the neoliberal kind.
 The party wants to increase public spending and ban job cuts in profitable firms.
 It supports redistributive fiscal policies and a bigger welfare state.
-Podemos wants to regulate rental prices so they do not surpass 30% of mean income.
+Podemos wants to regulate rental prices so they do not surpass 30% of the mean income.
 The party wants to increase the minimum wage.

 The party supports a universal basic income (UBI) for everyone over 18 years of age in Spain.
 In January 2023, the party proposed the amount to be between €700 and €1,400 a month.